yassinfrh/ARP_Assignment3/README.md

 If you choose to run the program in **server** mode, you'll be asked just for the port number.

-To work properly, the window related to `processA.c` needs to be 90x30 and the window related to `processB.c` needs to be 80x30.
+To work properly, the window related to `processA.c` needs to be 90x30 and the window related to `processB.c` needs to be 80x30 (in case of server mode, resize the window after the client is connected, to avoid errors).

+During the execution of the program, if inside of `processA.c` you press **q**, the program will exit and go back to the main menu.
+It will go back to the main menu also in case of errors.

+## Log files
+Inside the `log` folder, you'll find two log files, `processA.log` and `processB.log`.
+In case of unexpected behavior of the program, check the log files to read what's gone wrong.